drizopoulos/website/content/home/about.md

 # Biography

-I am an associate professor of biostatistics at the Erasmus Medical Center Rotterdam.
+I am a professor of biostatistics at the Erasmus Medical Center Rotterdam.
 My research focuses on joint models for longitudinal and time-to-event data with applications in biomarker identification, precision medicine, screening and active surveilance.
 I currently serve as a co-Editor for [Biostatistics](https://academic.oup.com/biostatistics) [[twitter handle](https://twitter.com/biostatistics)].